-On one hand, the plant will enhance the beauty of your garden with its needle-shaped leaves, colorful flowers, and excellent aroma and on the other dried rosemary can be used as fragrant herbs in any of your fish, chicken and pork dishes.
+On one hand, the plant will enhance the beauty of your garden with its needle-shaped leaves, colorful flowers, and excellent aroma and on the other, dried rosemary can be used as a fragrant herb in any of your fish, chicken and pork dishes.

 Rosemary or Rosmarinus officinalis is native to the Mediterranean region and can be grown both in a planter and in the garden.
 The plant has fibrous roots and it thrives better in the garden but with correct techniques, you can easily grow rosemary in a planter.

-Now harvesting rosemary is easy but you need to very cautious in some steps so that you can get an unlimited supply of herbs from the same plant as harvesting incorrectly may result in killing the plant.
-For harvesting rosemary properly you need to consider few things before and while harvesting.
+Now harvesting rosemary is easy, though you need to be very cautious in some steps so that you can get an unlimited supply of herbs from the same plant as harvesting incorrectly may result in killing the plant.
+For harvesting rosemary properly you need to know how to do it without harming the plant.

 Things to consider before Harvesting Rosemary:

-Before harvesting rosemary, you have to understand the fact properly that if your plant is ready for harvesting or not.
-As if the plant is incapable of tolerating the scissors and sprig loss then probably it may die.
+Before harvesting rosemary, you have to understand if your plant is ready for harvesting or not.
+As, if the plant is incapable of tolerating the scissors and sprig loss, it may probably die.

-- The rosemary plants which you grow at your home tend to be healthier than the grown ones that you buy from the nursery.
+- The rosemary plants which you grow at your home from seeds tend to be healthier than the already-grown plants that you buy from the nursery.
 These plants are good for harvesting also.